 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+Table.

-Goal # Description 2 VCOE will enhance school safety and climate for all students to increase student engagement and achievement.
+Goa al # Description VCOE will enhance school safety and climate for all students to increase student engagement and achievement.
 This broad goal addresses State Priorities 1, 5, 6, 8, and will be measured utilizing CA Dashboard data, local data from surveys, and data from the annual CA Dashboard Local Indicator Self-Reflection.

 School safety has always been a top priority at VCOE schools and this priority is shared by our educational partners.
 This goal was developed to address this priority area and to maintain school safety and a positive school climate at Gateway Community School and Providence Court School.
-As students returned to in person learning this school year (2021-22) VCOE staff realized the increased need for behavioral/social emotional supports for students, specifically, the unique needs of English Learners (ELs), Foster Youth (FY), Homeless and/or Socio-Economically Disadvantaged (SED), and Students with Disabilities (SWD).
-Our team will continue to be intentional with promoting a positive climate and creating an environment within our school communities that support student engagement and success for all students.
+As students returned to in person learning during the 2021-22 school year, VCOE staff realized the increased need for behavioral/social emotional supports for students; specifically, the unique needs of English Learners (ELs), Foster Youth (FY), Homeless and/or Socio-Economically Disadvantaged (SED), and Students with Disabilities (SWD).
+Our team will continue to be intentional in promoting a positive climate and creating an environment within our school communities that support student engagement and success for all students.
 The actions below will guide our work and the metrics will serve as tools to measure our progress towards achieving our goal.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Student Attendance Rate Minimum of 78% 2020-21 2021-22: Gateway - 69.9% Providence - 81.8% Increase by 5% at both Gateway and Providence Chronic Absenteeism Rate 2019 CA School Dashboard 64.9% 2021-22: Gateway - 54.9% Providence - 28.3% Decrease by 5% at both Gateway and Providence Suspension Rate 2019 CA School Dashboard 13.6% 2021-22: Gateway- 0% Providence - 4.6% Decrease by 5%
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Student Attendance Rate Minimum of 78% 2020-21 2021-22: Gateway - 69.9% Providence - 81.8% 2022-23 (May) Gateway - 75.38% Providence - 88.93% Increase by 5% at both Gateway and Providence Chronic Absenteeism Rate 2019 CA School Dashboard 64.9% 2021-22: Gateway - 54.9% Providence - 28.3% 2022-23 (May) Gateway - 74% Providence - 32% Decrease by 5% at both Gateway and Providence Suspension Rate 2019 CA School Dashboard 13.6% 2021-22: Gateway- 0% Providence - 4.6% 2022 Dashboard: Gateway - 13.7% Providence - 2.4% Decrease by 5%